bhargavigundla/Final-Project/README.md

 Part 3: Sounds
 - one sound for entire game atm(will add more for final project)
 - one sound for collisions
-- this was totally my own sound! hahaha...

 Part 4: Changing tiles, tilemap, or palette at runtime
 - volcano palette manipulated each iteration to give illusion of heat